- Vibration depends on the engine speed.

 |

-Go to operation 4
+Jump to operations 4

 |

-4 |
+| 4 |

-Inspect the drive belt for wear, damage, dirt build-up and missing ribs.
+Inspect the drive belt for wear, damage, dirt buildup and missing ribs.

-Have any of these conditions been found?
+Were any of these conditions detected?

 |